ymkim814/data-512-homework_1/README.md

 conda env create -f my_conda.yaml
 `````
 Note: The 'requests' module is not a standard Python module.
 You will need to install this with pip/pip3 if you do not already have it.
+Note: the ipynb module should be downloaded to run the notebook file, while it is not mandatory but strongly encouraged to follow step-by-step process

 ## Data Used and Created
 The data we used is named rare-disease_cleaned.AUG.2024.csv, which contains the article (name of the disease) and URL of the WikiMedia Page and came from the [National Organization for Rare Disease](https://rarediseases.org/).
 It narrows down the list of API calls.
 Based on the article list, we called API to collect 3 different JSON files of pageviews which consist of